Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 A doctor may prescribe the integrin receptor antagonist vedolizumab (Entyvio) for adults with moderate to severe UC.

-This drug can be suitable for people with an intolerance to anti-TNF agents or people who did not find these drugs to be effective.
+This medication can be suitable for people who cannot tolerate anti-TNF agents or have not found them to be effective.
 It may also benefit people with a dependence on corticosteroids.

 Dosage

 The typical dose per infusion is 300 mg.
-A person will have their next infusions at 2 and 6 weeks.
-From then on, they will get a transfusion every 8 weeks.
+After the first infusion, a person will have their next infusions at 2 and 6 weeks.
+From then on, they will have an infusion every 8 weeks.

-Ustekinumab (Stelara) is an antibody that blocks two proteins and signaling molecules that doctors call interleukin-12 and interleukin-23.
+Ustekinumab (Stelara) is an antibody that blocks two proteins and signaling molecules: interleukin-12 and interleukin-23.

-Both play an important role in the inflammatory and immune responses and contribute to chronic inflammation that is associated with UC.
+Both of these proteins play an important role in the inflammatory and immune responses and contribute to chronic inflammation that is associated with UC.

-Ustekinumab is suitable for adults with the condition.
-It may lead to remission after 8 weeks, and in clinical studies, researchers found that this treatment led to improvements in the appearance of the intestines.
+Ustekinumab and risankizumab are suitable for adults with UC.
+These drugs may lead to remission after 8 weeks.
+In clinical studies, researchers found that this treatment led to improvements in the appearance of the intestines.

 Dosage

-For the first dose, a person has 6 mg for each kilogram that they weigh.
+For the first dose, a person receives 6 mg for each kilogram of body weight.
 The doctor will decide on the best approach after that.

-In 2019, tofacitinib (Xeljanz) was the first biologic medication to gain Federal Drug Administration (FDA) approval to treat UC.
+In 2019, tofacitinib (Xeljanz) was the first biologic medication to receive Food and Drug Administration (FDA) approval to treat UC.
 It targets JAK proteins and blocks their activity.
-A second JAK inhibitor, upadacitinib (Rinvoq), gained approval for treating UC in March 2022.
+A second JAK inhibitor, upadacitinib (Rinvoq), received approval for treating UC in March 2022.

-JAK proteins send signals that promote the activity of the immune system.
+JAK proteins send signals that promote immune system activity.
 Blocking these proteins stops or slows certain immune functions.

-Doctors may prescribe tofacitinib to people with moderate to severe UC that has not responded well to other treatments.
+Doctors may prescribe tofacitinib to treat moderate to severe UC that has not responded well to other treatments.
 People with an intolerance to anti-TNF agents may benefit from this approach.

 Dosage

 This drug is available as a pill.
-A doctor may prescribe 10 mg twice a day for 8 weeks.
-If the treatment appears to be effective, they may lower the dosage to 5 mg twice a day going forward.
+A doctor may prescribe 10 mg twice per day for 8 weeks.
+If the treatment appears to be effective, the doctor may decrease the dosage to 5 mg twice per day.

 Like all drugs, biologics can cause side effects.

-People have to inject many of these medications, and at the site of the injection, a person may experience:
+People have to inject many of these medications.
+At the site of an injection, a person may experience:

 • redness